timofey256/linra/README.md

 1. Diagonalization of the quadratic form's matrices.
 2. Solving a system of linear equations over Z\_p.
 3. Gram-Schmidt ortogonalization with a *given* dot product.
+4. Finding ortogonal vector spaces to the given spaces.
 4. Get rid of numpy.
 Should be no dependecies.